dlynes12/KYC-blockchain/README.md

 5 Use the command line interface to create your records, using the following steps:

-* Launch you ethereum environment
+* Launch your ethereum environment

 ![](Images/ethereum_environment.PNG)